MITHStudios/mithx-poc/README.md

 ## Execution

-This command will start both the front-end as well as the
+This command will start both the react front-end as well as the express back-end.

 Make sure the database service is running.